-Install to the brake lever as shown in the illustration.
-Check that the O-rings are positioned in the grooves at both the top and bottom of the banjo, and then secure the banjo to the calipers as shown in the illustration.
+Check that the O-rings are positioned in the grooves at both the top and bottom of the banjo, and then secure the banjo to the brake lever and calipers as shown in the illustration.
 Make sure that the O-rings do not protrude from the grooves at this time.